 Some of Frank Chambers biography is contained in his obituary, New York Times, 1 May 1940, p.
 29, "Mr. Chambers was born in Mobile, Ala., Sept.
 3, 1850, the youngest son of John A. and Elizabeth Chambers.
 His mother died before he was seven and he was raised by his father's sister, the wife of a Baptist clergyman who supported his family by farming in Central Alabama.
 His first job was doing farm chores after school hours.
 The Civil War stopped the schools in 1862 and the 12-year-old boy obtained a job in the Confederate arsenal at Montgomery, Ala., remaining there for two years.
 During the war he also clerked for an express company and kept books for a bank in Montgomery.
 After the Civil War he became a bookkeeper for D. Browder & Co., wholesale dry goods merchants in Montgomery, and in 1866 he met a member of the New York company of Evans, Gardner & Co., dry goods jobbers, who offered him a job that brought him to their New York store at Broadway and White Street.
 Starting as a cub bookkeeper, he became credit man and office manager after two years and, in November, 1871, resigned to join M. N. Rogers & Co. in a clothing manufacturing company which combined with Charles B. Peet & Co. in November, 1874, to form Rogers Peet & Co.
 The company, located at the southwest corner of Broome Street and Broadway, was composed of Marvin N. Rogers, Charles B. Peet and William R. H. Martin, in addition to Mr. Chambers.
 The company opened a retail store and soon began an expansion to other locations."

-An inscription reading Rogers Peet Company at Broadway and Warren St. appears in a Wurts Brothers photograph in the NYPL Digital Gallery.
+An inscription reading Rogers Peet Company at Broadway and Warren St. appears in a Wurts Brothers photograph in the NYPL Digital Collections.
 This is dated 1912.